 Accessibility Testing Tutorial (A Complete Step By Step Guide)

-The web is open to everyone and being a tester (also human), it is our responsibility to check if it is accessible to all the users.
-This, in turn, will contribute a lot towards the success of a business as we work to get the application accessible to each and every user.
+The web is open to everyone and being a tester, it is our responsibility to check if it is accessible to all the users.
+This, in turn, will contribute a lot towards the success of the business as we work to get the application accessible to each and every user.

 This will also increase the user’s satisfaction and our business too.